 The top 10 outlet malls near Toronto

-Shoppers looking for a more upscale outlet experience should head to Halton Hills' Premium Outlets, an outdoor mall that opened its doors in the summer of 2013.
-The Steeles West location draws crowds filled with a range of suburban moms and chic young professionals eager to get their hands on lower-priced goods from big brands like Kate Spade New York, Coach, Tory Burch, Michael Kors, and J. Crew.
+Shoppers looking for a more upscale outlet experience should head to Halton Hills.
+The Steeles West location draws crowds eager to get their hands on lower-priced goods from big brands like Gucci, Kate Spade and Hugo Boss.